jonathanventura/spherical-sfm/README.md

     make_stereo_panorama -intrinsics <path to intrinsics> -video <path to video> -output <path to output>

+### Capture tips

+* Hold the camera in an outstretched hand and turn in a roughly level and complete circle (close the loop).
+Don't go too far over the loop closure point (no more than 30 degrees beyond the starting point).
+* The code currently does not support radial distortion parameters.
+If you have significant radial distortion then you should undistort the images first.

 ### Examples

 You can view these example panoramas in a WebVR-compatible browser or headset.